Descanonge/earth-observatory-homepage/README.rst

 A nice home webpage with the latest image from `<http://visibleearth.nasa.gov>`__.

-Provides some scripts that download the image and a few information from the VisibleEarth rss feed.
+The high-resolution image is displayed in full, in landscape.
+A small caption gives the title and links to the corresponding VisibleEarth webpage.

+The image is locally cached, so that is not repeatedly downloaded.
-A script can be run at login and every few hours to check we have the latest image downloaded.
+A php script looks at the RSS feed to see if the cached image is the latest.
+It can be run every now and then, or at login.

+The image itself (the large/high-res version) is found by webcrawling the VisibleEarth webpage; hackish but so far it has been effective.

-Curl libraries necessary, and `SimpleDOM <https://simplehtmldom.sourceforge.io/>`__.
+Requires Curl libraries, and `SimpleDOM <https://simplehtmldom.sourceforge.io/>`__.
-GD library necessary for putting image in landscape (this can be removed).
+GD library are used to put the image in landscape if necessary.

 You can clone this in any webroot subfolder and move index.html and style.css up a directory.